 The nursing profession requires significant physical, mental, and behavioral skills.
 The essential functions listed describe what students must be able to do to meet the requirements of being a nurse to ensure protection of patient safety.
-The essential functions for the teacher education program is to provided to candidates to become informed of the stringent demands related to training and employment within their field of study.
 The essential functions define selected attributes and behaviors necessary for students to demonstrate in order to successfully complete their education and subsequently enter their profession.
 Individuals are required to navigate their assigned responsibilities independently with or without reasonable accommodations.
 To request a reasonable accommodation, contact accessibility@usuniversity.edu for assistance.
-Essential functions can be found on the USU website under Students/ Student Services/ Office of Accessibility linked here.